 The standard 152-hp, 2.0-liter four-cylinder engine has just enough power for most situations, which is on par with its rivals.
 But it sounds strained and raspy when hard acceleration is needed.
+Uplevel versions get a more powerful 2.5-liter engine.
 The continuously variable transmission (CVT) mostly avoids suddenly revving the engine by mimicking the shifts that a traditional automatic transmission would make.
 But there are still times when engine drone can be intrusive.
 We measured 29 mpg overall in our tests, which is commendable for an all-wheel-drive vehicle.